The Supreme Guide to Cannabis Concentrates and Everything You Need To Know

 This method is relatively easy and safe at home, but the yield may be lower than other extraction methods.

-Water Extraction: Water extraction uses ice water and agitation to separate trichomes from the cannabis plant.
+Water Extraction: Water extraction uses ice water and A method used in the extraction of kief and hash, where cann... to separate trichomes from the cannabis plant.

-This method is known as “ice water hash” or “bubble hash.”
+This method is known as “ice water hash” or “A type of cannabis concentrate made using ice water to separ....”
 It produces a high-quality, solvent-free concentrate but can be time-consuming and labor-intensive.

 The method of extraction can have a significant impact on the quality and potency of the final product.
 For example, solvent-based extracts can have residual solvents that can affect the taste and safety of the concentrate.
 CO2 extraction can produce a high-quality concentrate but can also be costly.